Chrome (video game): Plot

-If the player sides with Zetrox, Logan will help them defend the colony from a Coretech assault.
-Zetrox will forcibly relocate the colonists, leaving them without homes.
-Logan states that the colonists should be grateful to still be alive, and that he has no regrets.
-Carrie, disillusioned by the whole affair, decides to end her partnership with Logan.
+If the player sides with Zetrox, Zetrox will forcibly relocate the colonists, leaving them without homes.
+Logan states that the colonists should be grateful to still be alive.
+Carrie ends her partnership with Logan.

-If the player sides with Coretech, Carrie will quit on the spot, disgusted by Logan's willingness to commit mass murder for money.
-Logan will kill all the armed male colonists defending the colony, finally assassinating the colonist leader John Brown.
-Coretech's lawyers find a way to remove Zetrox from the Valkyria system, and Coretech will congratulate Logan on his work and offer him Pointer's former position with them.
+If the player sides with Coretech, Logan will kill all the armed male colonists defending the colony and Coretech will offer Logan Pointer's former position.

 If Logan sides with the colonists, the government will storm Coretech's offices, removing them from the equation.
 Logan then helps the colonists fight off a Zetrox assault.
-With her forces defeated, Ming Tse will threaten to wipe out the colony with the nanovirus unless they surrender to Zetrox's authority.
-Logan succeeds in disabling the nanovirus bombs, killing Ming Tse in a final showdown when she tries to stop him.
-The grateful colonists offer to share the wealth from their newfound Chrome with Logan and Carrie, who discuss taking a well-earned vacation.
+The grateful colonists offer to share the wealth from their newfound Chrome with Logan and Carrie.

-Development

-The game utilizes an engine that was specifically developed for this project.
-It is the first version of the Chrome Engine and would be used in all of Techland's major future releases and also licensed to several third-party developers.
-The engine is notable for being able to handle vast open areas as well as detailed interiors.
-It also allowed the implementation of simple vehicle physics as well as a ragdoll effect for dead characters.

-The game's scripting engine is written entirely in Java.
-The Java source code is freely available and can be extracted from the code pack shipped with the game.

-The game was later repackaged as Advanced Battlegrounds: The Future of Combat.
-Some changes were made, mostly fixing instability issues.

 Reception

 Chrome is known as the first action game developed in Poland to get a major international release and receive "average" reviews beyond the country's borders, according to the review aggregation website Metacritic.